-The two years’ Master's program offered by the Department of Tourism Studies and Geography is developed in cooperation with ETOUR, a leading tourism research center in Northern Europe.
-With us, students will receive a unique opportunity to gain quality education through cutting edge courses that link up-to-date research to contemporary practices in the area of tourism and human geography.
+The two years’ Master's programme offered by the Department of Tourism Studies and Geography is developed in cooperation with ETOUR, a leading tourism research center in Northern Europe.
+Here students will have a unique opportunity to gain quality education through cuttingedge courses that link up-to-date research to contemporary practices in the area of Tourism and Human Geography.

 Candidates have the option to either obtain a degree in Tourism Studies or Human Geography.

-Here they take part in an interesting combination of English taught courses, independent research and study visits, allowing students to utilize the advantages of our geographical location and, by that, to integrate real-world application and academic theory.
-Moreover, our courses emphasize collectivism as much as individualism while frequently providing opportunities to meet and closely work together with top researchers and professionals from all over the world.
+Here, they take part in an interesting combination of courses taught in English, independent research and study visits, allowing students to utilize the advantages of our geographical location and, by that, to integrate real-world application and academic theory.
+Moreover, our courses emphasize collectivism as much as individualism, while frequently providing opportunities to meet and closely work together with top researchers and professionals from all over the world.

-Altogether, this ensures our students will gain in-depth skills in analyzing, planning as well as evaluating tourism and related phenomena on various scales with the ultimate goal to best prepare everyone for an academic and professional career afterward.
+Altogether, this ensures that our students will gain in-depth skills in analyzing and planning as well as evaluating tourism and related phenomena on various scales with the ultimate goal to best prepare everyone for an academic and professional career afterwards.

 Lectures, discussion groups, field trips, seminars, and tutorials.